Alternative Remedies Package

 The Alternative Remedies Package

-- £425m Capability & Innovation Fund to provide grants to Eligible Bodies to help them improve their banking capabilities for Small and Medium-sized Enterprises; and
+- £425m Capability & Innovation Fund to provide grants to Awardees to help them improve their banking capabilities for Small and Medium-sized Enterprises [Agreements terminated on 31 December 2022]; and

-- Up to £275m for an Incentivised Switching Scheme to provide funding to Eligible Bodies, in order to incentivise RBS’s Williams and Glyn SME banking customers to switch their business current accounts to the Eligible Bodies.
+- Up to £275m for an Incentivised Switching Scheme to provide funding to Participants, in order to financially incentivise NatWest’s Williams and Glyn SME banking customers to switch their business current accounts to the Participants.
+This Scheme closed on 30 June 2021.

 Incentivised Switching Scheme